Earth-Friendly Pet Odor & Stain Remover

 Another Resource

 We had success with Gracie and with a kitty in our rescue facility by putting them on a very small dose of Paxil, the human antidepressant that's often used in cases of indiscriminate urination.
 Having said that, though, we thought you'd like to learn of a natural option that's also working well for us now: Calming Treats For Cats, made by Pet Naturals Of Vermont.
 Whereas we had cats in our rescue facility who were about to tear each other apart, now we give them each a Calming Treat or two a day (like medicine, more may not be better, so don't go overboard) and now they lie together and eat/drink together without incident.
-You can buy these treats at major pet stores nationwide and online at places like www.LuckyVitamin.com.
+You can buy these treats at major pet stores nationwide and online at places like Swanson Vitamins and Lucky Vitamin.
 They also have Calming Treats For Dogs, which would be helpful with house soiling and separation anxiety.
+The Calming Treats For Cats and for Small Dogs are the same, I think.
+(A recent batch of Gracie's Paxil wasn't working correctly and was deemed to be faulty by the pharmacist, and we found that a Calming Treat worked well to help smooth Gracie out a bit without overly sedating her.)

 A Final Word Of Encouragement